rhowe-gds/docs.logit.io/content/sending-logs-http.md

     weight: 25
 ---

-To send us a log all we required is:
+To send us a log all we require is:

 * Valid JSON content
 * ApiKey sent in the headers for ease